fabriziopace/fabriziopace.dev/content/blog/neptune-uno-card-game.md

 - {% ExternalUrl url="https://sass-lang.com/guide/" label="Sass Basics" /%}
 - {% ExternalUrl url="https://sass-lang.com/documentation/at-rules/control/for/" label="@for Sass Documentation" /%}

-My motto: always make sure to having fun to unlock your limits!
+My motto: always make sure to have fun to unlock your limits!

 Wish you all to reach and make your dreams real.